Limousine: Etymology

 One possibility involves a particular type of carriage hood or roof that physically resembled the raised hood of the cloak worn by the shepherds there.

-An alternate etymology speculates that some early chauffeurs wore a Limousin-style cloak in the open driver's compartment, for protection from the weather.
+An alternate etymology speculates that some early chauffeurs wore a Limousin-style cloak in the open driver's compartment for protection from the weather.
 The name was then extended to this particular type of car with a permanent top projecting over the chauffeur.
 This former type of automobile had an enclosed passenger compartment seating three to five persons, with only a roof projecting forward over the open driver's area in the front.

 History

-Rich owners of expensive carriages and their passengers were accustomed to their own private compartments leaving their coachman or driver outside in all weathers.
-When automobiles arrived the same people required a similar arrangement for their chauffeurs.
+Wealthy owners of expensive carriages and their passengers were accustomed to their private compartments leaving their coachman or driver outside in all weathers.
+When automobiles arrived, the same people required a similar arrangement for their chauffeurs.
 As such, the 1916 definition of limousine by the US Society of Automobile Engineers is "a closed car seating three to five inside, with driver's seat outside".

 In Great Britain, the limousine de-ville was a version of the limousine town car where the driver's compartment was outside and had no weather protection.
 The limousine-landaulet variant (also sold in the United States) had a removable or folding roof section over the rear passenger seat.

-In the United States, sub-categories of limousines in 1916 were the berline defined as "a limousine having the driver's seat entirely enclosed", and the brougham, defined as "a limousine with no roof over the driver's seat."
+In the United States, sub-categories of limousines in 1916 were the berline, defined as "a limousine having the driver's seat entirely enclosed", and the brougham, described as "a limousine with no roof over the driver's seat."

+The president of the United States has ridden in a variety of brands of state cars starting from 1899 when President William McKinley was the first to ride in a car, a steam Locomobile.

+U.S. limousine business declined in the 21st century due to the effects of the Great Recession, the subsequent rise of ride sharing apps, and an industry crisis precipitated by deadly stretch limousine crashes in 2015 and Schoharie, New York, in 2018.
+Moreover, during this time, people who would have once utilized limousines began opting to travel more discreetly in cars like black SUVs.

 Characteristics

 The limousine body style usually has a partition separating the driver from the rear passenger compartment.
-This partition includes a usually openable glass section so passengers may see the road.
-Communication with the driver is possible either by opening the window in the partition or by using an intercom system.
+This partition usually includes an openable glass section so passengers may see the road.
+Communication with the driver is possible either by opening the partition window or using an intercom system.

-Limousines are often long-wheelbase vehicles, in order to provide extra legroom in the passenger compartment.
-There will usually be occasional seats (in the U.S. called jump seats) at the front of the compartment (either forward-facing, rear-facing or able to face either direction).
+Limousines are often long-wheelbase vehicles to provide extra legroom in the passenger compartment.
+There will usually be occasional seats (in the U.S. called jump seats) at the front of the compartment (either forward-facing, rear-facing, or able to face either direction).

 Many nations have official state cars designed to transport government officials.
 The top leaders have dedicated and specially equipped limousines.
 The United States Presidential State Car is the official car of the President of the United States.